-Myth: Property owners will lose their property rights.
+Myth: Property owners lost their property rights.

-Fact: No property owner will lose any right they currently have under the General Plan or zoning code.
+Measure Y's passage.
 If a property owner wishes to exceed its current rights, by law it would need to seek approval from the City, and perhaps invoke a vote of the residents.